tumbrelpeanuts/2020presidentialelection/2020_presidential_election.md

 ![](2020_presidential_election_files/figure-gfm/unnamed-chunk-23-1.png)<!-- -->

-**7. (6 pts) Now color the map by the winning candidate for each state.** First, combine states variable and state.winner we created earlier using left_join().
+Now color the map by the winning candidate for each state.
+First, combine states variable and state.winner we created earlier using left_join().
 Note that left_join() needs to match up values of states to join the tables.
 A call to left_join() takes all the values from the first table and looks for matches in the second table.
+If it finds a match, it adds the data from the second table; if not, it adds missing
-If it finds a match, it adds the data from the second table; if not, it adds missing values:
+values:

 Here, we’ll be combing the two data sets based on state name.
 However, the state names in states and state.winner can be in different formats: